KrasnitzLab/SCGV/README.md

 ## Start the Viewer
-* Before starting the viewer you need to activate viewer Anaconda environment
+* Before starting the viewer you need to activate viewer's Anaconda environment
     ```
     source activate aviewer
     ```